Lynn Yang Wolf: Controversy

 During the filming of Supermodel Me (Season 3) Lynn and another competitor snuck out of the model house in the middle of the night and came back 2 hour later, intoxicated.
 She claimed to not be the person in charge of the arrangement of sneaking out but was still disqualified in an unexpected elimination.
 Her competitor was voted to still compete but with a disadvantage at the next photoshoot.

 The New Paper later reported that Lynn's cat had died during her filming of Supermodel Me (Season 3) something she only found out when she snuck out of the model house and into her own house in Singapore, and therefore, was not in a mood to put up a good explanation to avoid disqualification.

 Lynn also claimed that a rival competitor had tricked her to sneak out, and in the Reunion episode of Supermodel Me (Season 3) was able to clear the air with the audience of her sudden disqualification.

-She was considered for a comeback in Supermodel Me (Season 4) but later rejected.